pinepain/php-simple-routing/README.md

  - custom types
  - flexibility (yeah, someone may say that it is so flexible that you have to give it a support)
  - lose coupled code (at least wannabe)
- - speed (faster than all what you saw before, marketing guys may add "close to bare metal", but that is not true as all we know)
+ - speed (one of fastest from all what you've ever seen, marketing guys may add "close to bare metal", but that is not true as all we know)

 # Example usage: